floriandejonckheere/powerampd/README.md

 - Consume mode is not supported in Poweramp
 - MPD's random mode maps onto Poweramp's shuffle mode
 - MPD's repeat and single modes map onto Poweramp's repeat mode
-- MPD's single mode is not natively supported by Poweramp, so a separate process watches track changes in order to stop after one song.
-This workaround is not perfect, and sometimes results in the next song stopping too late.
+- Single mode is currently not supported
 - Poweramp default shuffle/repeat mode can be set in preferences

 Poweramp repeat and single mode mapping is as follows: